 If you love pumpkin, you’ll adore these loaves–and muffins!
+For the most tender results in your quick bread recipes, be sure to use bleached all-purpose flour.

 Per each batch (of loaves or muffins) you’ll need: 3 1/2 cups bleached flour, 1 tablespoon baking powder, 1 teaspoon baking soda, 3/4 teaspoon salt, 1 1/2 teaspoons cinnamon, 1 teaspoon nutmeg, 1 teaspoon ground ginger, ½ teaspoon all spice and a pinch of cloves.
 Combine these ingredients well, using a whisk, then follow the previous instructions.